FrankPassalacqua88/Group_Project/README.md

 ### Dashboard

 After preliminary discussion, we believe we will utilize an html website to deliver the final presentation.
-This is currently be tested for viability and will be determined shortly.
+This is currently being tested for viability and will be determined shortly.